Skip to content

 Figure 0-5 Code blocks and corresponding source code files

-In addition to running code locally, the web version also supports visual running of Python code (implemented based on pythontutor).
+In addition to running code locally, the web version also supports visual execution of Python code (implemented based on pythontutor).
 As shown in Figure 0-6, you can click "Visual Run" below the code block to expand the view and observe the execution process of the algorithm code; you can also click "Full Screen View" for a better viewing experience.

 Visual running of Python code